 - Uses different drugs at different times over a short period of days or weeks.

-Polydrug use can include any form of drugs – alcohol, illegal drugs, prescription drugs, over-the-counter medicines, and petrol, paint, and other inhalants.
+Polydrug use can include any form of drugs – alcohol, illegal drugs, prescription drugs, over-the-counter medicines, petrol, paint, and other inhalants.
 Tobacco and coffee are not considered to be poly-drug use, but alcohol and energy drinks are.

 Multiple Drug Usage for Addiction

 The use of multiple drugs at one time is frequently seen; the 2011 Drug Abuse Warning Network (DAWN) report lists several relevant findings, including the following:

-- Alcohol is present in 38% of all medical emergencies involving stimulants.
+- Alcohol abuse is present in 38% of all medical emergencies involving stimulants.

 - Fifty-six percent of all medical emergencies involved multiple drugs, and Fifty-three percent involved various prescription medications.

 - Sixty-six percent of all non-emergency detox requests involved various drugs.

 One of the most common combinations of drugs is uppers and downers, especially cocaine and benzodiazepines or benzos.

 Cocaine is a dangerously addictive stimulant drug.
 It increases your heart rate and blood pressure and raises your body temperature.
-It usually is used to help keep a person awake with heightening alertness, focus, and attention.
+It usually is used to help keep a person awake by heightening alertness, focus, and attention.

 What Are Benzodiazepines?

 Benzodiazepines, called benzos for short, are a class of central nervous system depressants that are regularly prescribed to treat anxiety and panic disorders, muscle spasm, seizures, and insomnia.
 They have been known to aid in the management of alcohol withdrawal symptoms.
 Certain physiological functions under central nervous system control may be slowed and lowered when taking benzos, like heart rate, blood pressure, respiration, and body temperature.